Agriculture

 Emperor270

 Note.
-A resident with the social status of a vagabond cannot engage in farming, but can grow flowers.
+A resident with the social status of a tramp cannot engage in farming, but can grow flowers.

 Tillage #

 So you have land.
-To start cultivating a field and growing crops, you first need to assign a clone to any piece of land available for cultivation.
-You can independently decide which of your clones will cultivate a particular piece of land (manual clone distribution mode), or use the automatic system for distributing clones among your free plots.
-In automatic mode, all free clones are distributed in descending order of their social status across all free fields.
+To start cultivating a field and growing crops, you first need to assign a clone to any plot of land available for cultivation.
+You can decide yourself which of your clones will cultivate a particular plot of land (manual clone distribution mode), or use the automatic system for distributing clones among your free plots.
+In automatic mode, all free clones are distributed across all free fields in descending order of their social status.

-The agricultural cycle (season) is the totality of all stages of field cultivation, starting from the fertilization stage (or from the sowing stage, if you decide not to fertilize the field) to the “black fallow” stage.
-During one agricultural cycle, a clone working in a field receives one harvest, after which it is automatically released from work in this field.
-After this, the field goes into the “black steam” state (rests before the next cycle begins).
+An agricultural cycle (season) is the totality of all stages of field cultivation, starting from the fertilization stage (or from the sowing stage, if you decide not to fertilize the field) to the “under fallow” stage.
+During one agricultural cycle, a clone working on a field receives one harvest, after which it is automatically released from work on this field.
+After this, the field goes into the “under fallow” state (rests before the next cycle begins).

 You can find the field assignment and release history of all your clones under the Operation History tab (Business → Farming → Operation History).

-Work in the field can be combined with any other occupation, including work in state or private enterprises, except for work in gold mines in settlements.
+Work on the field can be combined with any other occupation, including work at state or private enterprises, except for work on gold mines in settlements.

 Table.
 Duration, purpose and conditions of farming stages